Pumpkin Cheesecake Cookies

 Place a dollop of cheesecake in the center and wrap the overhanging cookie dough around the filling, doing your best to fully cover it.

 If there is a little bit of cheesecake filling peeking through, don’t worry!
-Just make that the bottom of the cookie when you bake them.
+Just make that the bottom of the cookie when you bake it.

 They’ll still bake up just fine!
 If you notice the cookie dough or cheesecake filling is getting too soft to handle, pop the dough in the fridge and the cheesecake filling in the freezer to make it easier to handle.